thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-aws-iot.md

 There are two options how one can integrate AWS IoT and Thingsboard.

 **First option** is to write custom [lambda function](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction-function.html) based on Thingsboard [APIs](/docs/reference/gateway-mqtt-api/).
-This is quite simple solution, however, it allows only to push data to Thingsboard and does not provide ability to control your devices using Thingsboard widgets.
+This is quite a simple solution, however, it allows only to push data to Thingsboard and does not provide an ability to control your devices using Thingsboard widgets.

 **Second option** is to use Thingsboard **[IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/)**, which is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with Thingsboard.
-We recommend to use second option and will cover basic configuration steps below.
+We recommend to use the second option and will cover basic configuration steps below.

 ### Overview

 ![image](/images/gateway/aws-iot/aws-iot-gateway-integration.svg)

-Thingsboard IoT Gateway is a light-weight service that connects to both AWS IoT MQTT broker and Thingsboard MQTT server and acts as aproxy or API bridge.
+Thingsboard IoT Gateway is a light-weight service that connects to both AWS IoT MQTT broker and Thingsboard MQTT server and acts as a proxy or API bridge.
 You are able to configure the Gateway to subscribe to certain AWS IoT topics, convert incoming data to unified format and push it to Thingsboard.
 This article provides basic configuration steps.
 You can refer to advanced configuration topic for [more details](/docs/iot-gateway/mqtt/).